- 14 Sep 21

-To mark what would have been Amy Winehouse's 37th birthday, we're revisiting her classic interview with Stuart Clark – originally published in Hot Press in February 2007.
+To mark what would've been Amy Winehouse's 38th birthday, we're revisiting her classic interview with Stuart Clark – originally published in Hot Press in 2007...

 There are old interviews that feel like a window into another world.
 They can be insightful, informative and nostalgic all at once.
 Reading them can be a real buzz.
 And then there are those that have a different impact entirely.